Aeastr/GlowGetter/readme.md

 ## **Overview**

+### Direct `ca-filter` Integration

+This branch offers an implementation method that integrates directly with the private `ca-filter` Core Animation API.
+This approach is offered as an alternative path for those who require the specific behavior or performance characteristics of the direct `ca-filter` API, in contrast to implementations that rely solely on public APIs.

+**Important Considerations & Risks:**

+Please be aware that this package's core functionality relies on a private Apple API (`ca-filter`).
+This means:

+*   There is no guarantee of stability across macOS/iOS updates.
+*   Apple does not officially support the use of this API.

+Developers choosing this package should be fully aware of these risks and prepared for potential maintenance challenges due to API changes.
+Consider this a more direct, but potentially less stable, method compared to public API alternatives.

+---

 GlowGetter provides an easy-to-use SwiftUI modifier that overlays a view with a Metal-powered glow effect.
 With just one simple modifier, you can enhance your views with a subtle or pronounced glow to match your design needs.
 Under the hood, the package leverages a custom view (named `GlowRenderView`) that encapsulates Metal's powerful rendering functionalities.

 ### **Examples**